-There are no shortage of places to stay in Istanbul, even in the city centre.
-The Pera Palace is one of the top rated hotels in the city and is less than two miles from the city centre.
+There is no shortage of places to stay in Istanbul, even in the city centre.
+The Pera Palace is one of the top-rated hotels in the city and is less than two miles from the city centre.
 Known as the ‘Pearl of Istanbul’ it has 115 rooms and its own restaurant and bar.

 The Titanic Port Bakirkoy is a little further out of the city and is near the Capacity Shopping Centre.
 Ideal for shopping and exploring the city, it even has its own spa.
 It has 189 bedrooms and its own restaurant as well as a pool bar!

 You can’t go to Istanbul without seeing Hagia Sophia in my opinion.
 This former Greek Orthodox Christian patriarchal cathedral later became an imperial mosque under Ottoman rule and is now a museum.
 The oldest part of the building dates from 537AD and it is most famous for its stunning dome.
 It is classed as one of the most important Byzantine structures ever built and a tour around it is definitely top my list any time I visit the city.

 Topkapi Palace is also known as the Seraglio and is the largest museum in Istanbul.
 The palace was built in the 15th century when it was the headquarters of the Ottoman sultans.
 It is a great example of Ottoman architecture and was made into a museum in the 1920s when the Ottoman Empire came to an end.
 Not all of the hundreds of rooms in the palace are open to the public but the ones that are, include the imperial harem and the treasury where the Spoonmaker’s Diamond and other treasures are displayed.